JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 ***

 A few weeks passed, and school had ended.
-While it wasn’t exactly summer, it was a nice spring day when I got a call from a friend asking if I wanted to go to a comic convention in the city.
+While it wasn’t exactly summer, it was a nice spring day when I got a call from a friend asking if I wanted to go into the ever magical “The City.”

 “What’s happening?”
 I asked and got the response, “There’s a comic convention.
 Let’s go!”
-And with that I headed over to my friends place to head into the city and go to this comic convention.
+And with that I headed over to my friends place deeper down in Brighton Beach to head into “The City” and go to this comic convention.

-I had never been to a comic convention before, but they sounded cool.
-They were basically flea markets focused on comics and related stuff.
-And I always heard about someone finding something cool at a comic convention so why not?
+I had never been to a comic convention before, but I heard about them and they sounded like a cool thing to do.
+From what I gathered they were basically flea markets that just sold comics and other related stuff.
+And I would occassionally hear about someone finding something cool at a comic convention so why not?

 As we waited on the platform, I started to think about what I was going to get.
 Maybe some *Micronauts* comics?
 Maybe some *Archie* comics which I still liked but weren’t as “cool” as super-hero comics?
-Maybe something else.
+Maybe something else?

 Before you knew it we were at 34th Street in Herald Square.
 I kinda knew the lay of the land around these streets there—since that’s where my parents usually went to discount shop on the weekends—but this time it was a wee but different because we were headed to Madison Square Garden.